jarvelov/cgminer-keep-alive/README.md

 cgminer-keep-alive
 ==================

 Powershell script (with accompanying batch file) that parses cgminer's log and restarts the application when it hangs/crashes.
-It will try to kill all cgminer processes whenever it detects a bad word (customizable, see <a href="#configuration">Configuration</a>).
+It will try to kill all cgminer processes and spawn a new instance whenever it detects a bad word (customizable, see <a href="#configuration">Configuration</a>).
 If it fails to do so within 10 attempts it can optionally restart the server.

+Support to handle multiple instances of cgminer is planned.

 Output
 ==================